NaaeemMalik/my-Chromium-forks/docs/win_cross.md

 # Cross-compiling Chrome/win

-As many GTX Browser developers are on Linux/Mac, cross-compiling GTX Browser for Windows targets facilitates development for Windows targets on non-Windows machines.
+As many GTx Browser developers are on Linux/Mac, cross-compiling GTx Browser for Windows targets facilitates development for Windows targets on non-Windows machines.